Skip to main content

 • Project mentors must have extramural research grant funding that is assured for the project duration.

-• Sponsoring departments will be expected to guarantee that 75% or more of the candidate’s professional time will be devoted to the goals and objectives of the MSCI program.
+• Sponsoring departments will be expected to guarantee that 50 to 80% of the candidate’s professional time will be devoted to the goals and objectives of the MSCI program.

 Tuition

 The MSCI Program is typically a full-time, two-year (5 academic terms) program.
-Tuition is usually funded through NIH training grant mechanisms, corporate/foundation grants, or institutional resources.
+Tuition is usually funded through the candidate’s mentor, NIH training grant mechanisms, corporate/foundation grants, or institutional resources.
 In addition, partial scholarships are available for qualified applicants (pending funding availability).
-Tuition not covered by a sponsor, department, and/or grant is the financial responsibility of the enrolled student.
+Tuition not covered by a mentor, sponsor, department, and/or grant is the financial responsibility of the enrolled student.
 Learn more about potential resources for funding MSCI.

 Current students may access their e-bill through the Office of Student Accounts or YES (Your Enrollment Services).